-In 2016 alone, almost 68 million Americans traveled abroad.
-If you or someone you know is planning a trip overseas this year, it’s important to know your travel insurance options so you can stay safe, prepared, and relaxed while enjoying your vacation.
-As a general rule of thumb, healthcare while abroad is not covered by Original Medicare—but Medicare Supplement insurance often covers travel insurance.
+If you're planning a trip this year, it’s important to know your Medicare insurance options so you can stay safe, prepared, and relaxed while enjoying your travel.
+As a general rule, healthcare while abroad is not covered by Original Medicare—but Medicare Supplement insurance often covers travel insurance.
 Learn more about how to stay covered while overseas.

 When Does Medicare Work Outside Of The United States?